Italian Fellowships

 Italian Fellows are required to live at the American Academy in Rome.
 All fellowships include a single room, board, and a stipend.
 Length of stay varies by the fellowship (see below).

-Winners of Italian Fellowships will be announced in both Italy and New York as part of the annual Rome Prize Ceremony, held in April in New York.
+Winners of Italian Fellowships are announced at the annual Rome Prize Ceremony, held every April in New York.

 Humanities

-The American Academy invites applications from scholars working in Renaissance and early modern studies (including scholars in history, history of art and architecture, literature, religious studies, anthropology, and musicology).
-Any scholarly approach to the field or combination of approaches will be given consideration, as will historical approaches that overlap with the social sciences.
+The American Academy invites applications from scholars working in the humanities.
+Any scholarly approach or combination of approaches will be given consideration, as will historical approaches that overlap with the social sciences.
 Candidates should address how they plan to make use of resources, such as libraries, archives, and museums, in Rome and at the Academy.

 Eligibility